 It may be interesting to extend Theorem 1.1 by replacing the forbidden clique K{k+1} by other forbidden subgraphs.
 This means to determine the maximum possible number of edges of an H-free graph on n vertices with matching number at most s.
+An old known result of Abbott, Hanson and Sauer [1] settles the case that H is a star with s + 1 edges.

 Recall that a graph H is color-critical if it contains an edge whose deletion decreases its chromatic number.
-It is not difficult to prove the following, combining the initial part of our proof here with the known result of Simonovits [3] about the Turán numbers of color-critical graphs.
+It is not difficult to prove the following, combining the initial part of our proof here with the known result of Simonovits [4] about the Turán numbers of color-critical graphs.
 Here we include a slightly simpler proof which avoids the application of the Tutte-Berge or the Gallai-Edmonds Theorems.